Fuseteam/linus-proof/README.md

 You can use both .jpg and .png formats in both cases.

-2. make sure you replace the part between the last pair of `()` with your ow download link
+2. make sure you replace the part between the last pair of `()` with your own download link
 3. ???
 4. profit